Skip to main content

 Southern Norway

-The wooded, hilly landscape from the valley of Tovdal to the village of Åraksbø represents Southern Norway at its most impressive.
-Tovdal is one of the most varied forest and low-lying mountain biotopes in Southern Norway.
-One of the finest inland walks in the area goes from Dale down to Åraksbø in Setesdal, home to the old building Huageburet that dates from 1219.
-Along the way you pass the waterfall Rjukan, Stuvestøyl, Videstøyl, the Juvass stream and the Skuggefjell mountain.
+The hilly, wooded landscape from the valley of Tovdal to the village of Åraksbø represents Southern Norway at its most impressive.
+Tovdal is one of the most diverse forest and low-lying mountain biotopes in Southern Norway.
+One of the finest inland walks in the area goes from Dale down to Åraksbø in Setesdal, home to Huageburet, a building that dates back to 1219.
+Along the way you pass the waterfall Rjukan, Stuvestøyl, Videstøyl, the Juvass stream and Skuggefjell mountain.
 Canoes are available to rent at Hillestad.

 19. The archipelago of Southern Norway